shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 It is very likely that by simply incorporating some of these would result in a superior model.

-If we wanted to go even further, we could implement a modified U-Net, which is simply an expansion of the current vanilla U-Net used in this model.
-A modified U-Net will almost certainly allow us to reach higher accuracy levels.
+If I wanted to go even further, I could implement a modified U-Net, which is simply an expansion of the current vanilla U-Net used in this model.
+A modified U-Net will almost certainly allow me to reach higher accuracy levels.